SoleSurvivor111/google-calendar-alarm-sync-ios/README.md

 * **See clear, time-based reminders** for your events directly on your iPhone.
 * **Reduce mental load** by automating repetitive reminder and alarm setups.
 * Ideal for freelancers, professionals, students, and anyone using **iPhone + Google Calendar** daily.

-## 🚧 iOS Alarm Limitation

-⚠️ Currently, the **iOS Shortcuts API cannot delete iPhone Clock alarms automatically**.
-You need to:

-* Manually clear old alarms in the Clock app.
-* Or use **Siri voice commands** like "Hey Siri, delete all alarms."

-All other automation for Google Calendar helper events runs fully automatically.

 ## 🛠️ How to Set Up Google Apps Script